Aperiodic defects in periodic solids: HF energy of an embedded fragment

-The fragment structure must also be modified to include (i) the change in the position of the nuclei and (ii) the new fragment orbitals as the HF solutions:
+Now we introduce a defect inside the fragment.
+This is done by removing, adding, and/or substituting nuclei together with the corresponding basis functions (or introducing ghost atoms) and updating the number of electrons (we re-emphasize, the fragment need not be neutral).
+The HF energy must be modified to include (i) the change in the position of the nuclei and (ii) to adapt to the new fragment orbitals as the new fragment's HF solutions:

-with the effective $E^{\rm defect}_{\rm nuc}$: \begin{widetext}
+with the effective $E^{\rm def}_{\rm nuc}$: \begin{widetext}

-\end{widetext} The first of these terms is merely the energy of the clamped nuclei at the new position.
-The second is the complete electrostatic potential from the previous geometry (from both electrons and nuclei, and from both the old positions of fragment's nuclei and from the frozen environment) at the new positions of the nuclei.
-The third is for cancellation of the interaction from the fragment electrons in the previous geometry, and the fourth is for cancellation of the interaction from the displaced nuclei of the previous geometry.
+\end{widetext} The first term in (\ref{eq:E_nuc_defect}) is merely the energy of the clamped nuclei at the new position.
+The second term involves the complete electrostatic potential from the previous geometry from both electrons and nuclei $V$ at the new positions of the nuclei ${\bf R}_{K'}$.
+Note that the potential $V$ implicitly includes the contributions from the fragment's nuclei (at the old positions) and from the fragment electrons frozen in the periodic solution.
+These contributions are parasitic, as the correct energy due to the mutual interaction between the fragment nuclei and between the fragment nuclei and fragment electrons -- all after the defect formation -- are already taken into account (the first term of eq. (\ref{eq:E_nuc_defect}) and the first term of eq. (\ref{eq:defect_E}), respectively).
+Therefore these parasitic contributions have to be explicitly removed, which is done in the fourth and third terms of (\ref{eq:E_nuc_defect}), respectively.

 The second, third, and fourth terms constitute the electrostatic potential from the frozen environment.
-In the case where the entire system is encompassed by the fragment and there is no environment, the three will sum to zero and the $E^{\rm defect}_{\rm HF}$ will take the usual expression of molecular RHF.
-In case of unmodified embedded fragment, it instead reduces to $E^{\rm defect}_{\rm HF}$ of eq. (\ref{eq:frozenfrag_E}).
+In the case when the entire system is encompassed by the fragment and there is no environment, the three will sum to zero and the $E^{\rm def}_{\rm HF}$ will take the usual expression of molecular RHF.
+In case of unmodified embedded fragment, it instead reduces to $E^{\rm frozen\, frag}_{\rm HF}$ of eq. (\ref{eq:frozenfrag_E}).

-Like in eq. (\ref{eq:defect_h}), the summations over $K$ and $K'$ in (\ref{eq:E_nuc_defect}) are performed over the fragment nuclei before and after formation of the defect, respectively.
-However, it is neither necessary to include the unaltered fragment nuclei (i.e. when $K$=$K'$) in (\ref{eq:defect_h}) nor in (\ref{eq:E_nuc_defect}).
-As demonstrated in SI, section S2.1, inclusion of such atoms in the fragment is irrelevant for energy differences, as they add only a constant shift to the defect's HF energy.
+Formally, the summations over $K$ and $K'$ are performed over all the fragment nuclei before and after formation of the defect, respectively.
+However, it is neither necessary to include the unaltered fragment nuclei (i.e. when $K$=$K'$) in (\ref{eq:E_nuc_defect}).
+As demonstrated in section \ref{sect:intens_nuc}, energy differences, which in fact are the physically relevant quantities, are immune to inclusion or exclusion of these atoms, as they add only a constant shift to the total HF energy of the aperiodic defect.